 That’s why Ohio Northern University’s T.J.
 Smull College of Engineering invests so deeply in its senior capstone projects.
 Unlike any other undergraduate project, the yearlong capstone course gives students a chance to implement the technical and nontechnical skills they have learned in order to solve real problems for real clients.
 The students themselves manage the entire project, tackling the entire process from start to finish – research, calculations, assembly, testing and product finalization.

-Recent engineering graduates Bella Balzano, BSME ’18, Jordan Sparks, BSEE ’18, Jared Emerson, BSEE ’18, Kevin Henderson, BSME ’18, and Josh Woods, BSME ’18, know this process all too well.
-The goal of their recently completed capstone project, “Interdisciplinary Stage-Automation Capstone,” was to create a stage-automation system that would enhance productions in the Freed Center for the Performing Arts.
+Recent engineering graduates Bella Balzano, BSME ’18, Justin Sparks, BSEE ’18, Jared Emerson, BSEE ’18, Kevin Henderson, BSME ’18, and Josh Woods, BSME ’18, know this process all too well.
+The goal of their capstone project, “Interdisciplinary Stage-Automation Capstone,” was to create a stage-automation system that would enhance productions in the Freed Center for the Performing Arts.
 The system consistently and accurately moves heavy scenery across the stage while maintaining industry safety standards and providing extreme cost savings.
 (Purchasing a professional stage-automation system at retail price would cost several thousand dollars.)